LinnLatt7012/AWS_Hand-ON/E2Eweb/Readme.md

 ## File
-make HTML file
+make simeple index.HTML file
+zip file

-use Amplify to depoy the website
+use Amplify to deploy the website with zip file

+use Lambda to make serverless function. use python fiel(PowerOfMath)